Sila

 So, there's a good acronym that you can use to understand right speech, and that is THINK.
 THINK before you speak.

 "T" is for timeliness; is it the right time to say what you want to say?
-Sometimes it's not the right time.
+Sometimes it's not the appropriate time.
 If it's not the proper time to talk, don't proceed.
 The proper time involves not interrupting people, ensuring your mind is ready to talk, and making sure the other person's mind is ready to talk.

 If you're angry, frustrated, or agitated, it's not the proper time to talk.
 Similarly, if the other person is angry, frustrated, or agitated, it's not the proper time to talk.
 You can't fix their anger because what's causing their anger is their craving, desire, and attachment.
 They have to fix it themselves by letting go of their craving.

-"H is for honesty; do you know what you're going to say is true?
+"H" is for honesty; do you know what you're going to say is true?
 If you don't know, you could say, "I'm not sure."
 I'm not sure if this is true or not, but this is what has been told to me.

 "I" is for intention.
 What is the intention behind what you want to say?
 Is it a wholesome intention or an unwholesome intention?
 Is it to bring people up or to bring people down?
 What is the intention?